-Contact: Ryan Riggan, Dempsey 232, 246-4121, rigganr@sandhills.edu
+ADVISOR: Dana Cuellar, Dempsey 223., 695-3858, cuellard@sandhills.edu

-Intramurals that have been popular in the past include soccer, tennis and sand volleyball.
+Interested in starting a club sport?
+Club sports that have been popular in the past include soccer, tennis, and sand volleyball.
+Sandhills club sports are student led meaning students assume the role of captain or co-captain and assist with the recruitment of other students to play.
 Students of all levels/abilities are encouraged to start a sport and/or participate.
-The Russell Fitness Center is also open weekdays to current SCC students and employees.